MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filters-v2.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn about how to use filtering for cmdlets in the Exchange Online V2 module."
+description: "Learn about how to use filtering for cmdlets in the Exchange Online module."
 ---

-# Filters in the EXO V2 module
+# Filters in the Exchange Online PowerShell module

-The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) contains a few exclusive **Get-EXO\*** cmdlets that are optimized for high speed, high volume operations, and (after you connect to your organization) gives you access to the hundreds of existing cmdlets in the service.
-For more information, see [About the Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).
+The Exchange Online PowerShell module contains nine exclusive **Get-EXO\*** cmdlets that are optimized for high speed, high volume operations, and (after you connect to your organization) gives you access to the hundreds of existing cmdlets in the service.
+For more information, see [Cmdlets in the Exchange Online PowerShell module](exchange-online-powershell-v2.md#cmdlets-in-the-exchange-online-powershell-module).

+> [!NOTE]
+> Version 2.0.5 and earlier versions of module are known as the Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module).
+Version 2.0.6 and later are known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).

-In order to get the most out of the EXO V2 module, you need to follow the guidance in this article.
+In order to get the most out of the Exchange Online PowerShell module, you need to follow the guidance in this article.

 ## Use client-side filtering for the best performance